 There are things that you just don't know about yourself until you've lived with something.
 When we moved in, I was gravitating heavily toward a light, airy, very clean aesthetic.
 But still I was nervous to do white grout with white tile because I was afraid it would look dirty or age badly.
 My instincts said low-contrast, but the logical side of my brain said "dark grout no matter what."

 Well, I ended up redoing (or recoloring) the grout in three spaces in our home.
 I just couldn't live with it.
-With the kitchen backsplash, there were just some sloppy lines that stood out in the gray grout (now they're basically invisible, and we did the whole thing by the way!).
+With the kitchen backsplash, there were just some sloppy lines that stood out in the gray grout (now they're basically invisible, and we did the whole thing with a white grout pen by the way!).

 I also originally asked for gray grout on our marble floors in the kitchen, and after I saw it halfway in, I FREAKED OUT and had to change it.
 It just looked dirty to me.
 (I'll talk more about our new white grout in that high traffic kitchen below.)
 White was so much better.